 of those lunches met three of five national health standards.
 Almost a quarter of those lunches were prepackaged meals or snacks plus a sugary drink.

-of snacks met at least two out of four national standards that focused on fruit, veggies, whole grains and low-fat dairy.
+Meanwhile, just 4 percent of snacks met at least two out of four national standards that focused on fruit, veggies, whole grains and low-fat dairy.

 Changing what parents pack for lunch remains a challenge, especially when ready-made options seem faster and cheaper than healthier choices.
 One easy fix: Pack water instead of something else to drink.
 It’s cheap, and it’s healthier for the kids.